-In addition to servers, PureVPN app offers tons of super-secure features, which we have covered in our review.
-Infact PureVPN is one of the best VPNs for Kodi as well as best VPNs for firestick canada.
+In addition to servers, the PureVPN app offers tons of super-secure features, which we have covered in our review.
+Infact PureVPN is one of the best VPNs for Kodi as well as the best VPNs for firestick Canada.

 2. Surfshark – Fastest Canada VPN

 Surfshark is a newcomer in the VPN industry but has already proven to be an excellent service.
-With its great speed while streaming, it is considered as the fastest VPN Canada having a network of more than 1,700+ servers.
+With its great speed, while streaming, it is considered the fastest VPN in Canada having a network of more than 1,700+ servers.

 The logging policy and security features of Surfshark are top-notch, which makes it a worthy contender for the best VPN you can use in Canada.

-The best part is, it is also the cheapest VPN Canada and is currently available for only $2.49/mo if you purchase its 2-year subscription.
+The best part is, it is also the cheapest VPN in Canada and is currently available for only $2.21/mo if you purchase its 2-year subscription.
 This is an excellent deal for a VPN, especially with a 30-day money-back guarantee to boot!

 Want to learn more about Surfshark, check out our exclusive Surfshark review.